Creating and manipulating attributes for spatial data

 15 Predicate functions for geometries with {sf}

-{sf} includes “vectorized” logical operators or tests that work with geometry including:
+sf includes “vectorized” logical operators or tests that work with a geometry list (sf or sfc) or a single geometry (sfg) including:

 st_is(us_states, "POLYGON")